Top 5 Things to Tackle Before Baby Arrives

 Preparing for a baby comes with a lot of to-do’s, especially if you’re a first time mom.
 From sifting through thousands of baby product options and creating a baby registry to washing bottles, there’s definitely no short of tasks that need to be completed over 9 months (or less).
 Creating a baby to-do list can be transformative for your peace of mind when preparing for a baby.
 Taking the time to write things down will help you feel less overwhelmed when you can stop spinning around all of the things that need to get done in your head and physically see them on an organized list.
 While there’s lots more to do than what’s listed here, these are the top five items I recommend you focus on to get started preparing for a baby.

-Top Baby To-Do’s for the First Time Mom
+Top Ways to Prepare for a Baby as a First Time Mom

-4. Prepare for Maternity Leave: If you are working and plan to return to your job post-baby, check with your employer on what you need to do to take a leave and how your leave impacts your pay, benefits, etc. The Park is a great resource out there for expecting moms navigating parental leave.
+4. Prepare for Maternity Leave: If you are working and plan to return to your job post-baby, check with your employer on what you need to do to take a leave and how your leave impacts your pay, benefits, etc. Plan ahead on exactly what you need to do and when to access your leave benefits and return to work, if applicable, so that you’re prepared and aren’t stressed about this once baby is here.

-5. Plan for Expenses: Have you heard babies are expensive?
-Between all of the baby items, diapers, and appointments, the costs add up.
+5. Plan for Expenses: Between all of the baby items, diapers, and appointments, the costs of having a baby add up.
 You need to understand your health insurance coverage for your OB appointments, labor and delivery, and your baby’s pediatrician as it impacts your out-of-pocket costs.
 Get ahead of the expenses as much as possible to appropriately budget and prepare for the months and years ahead.

 When approaching your baby prep checklist, I recommend picking one or two things to accomplish over a period of time.
 This approach really helped me to not feel bogged down by the entire list of to-do's but still kept me on track so I wasn’t totally stressed towards the end of my pregnancy.
 There will be other things occupying your mind at that point! :)